-Iranian material support to militias in Iraq, particularly the "Special Groups," has added to U.S.-Iran tensions over Iran's nuclear program and regional ambitions, such as its aid to Lebanese Hezbollah.
-In providing weaponry, Iran may be seeking to develop a broad range of options in Iraq that includes pressuring U.S. and British forces to leave Iraq, or to bog down the United States militarily and thereby deter it from military or diplomatic action against Iran's nuclear program.
-In August 2007, Iranian President
+Iranian material support to militias in Iraq has added to U.S.-Iran tensions over Iran's nuclear program and regional ambitions, such as its aid to Lebanese Hezbollah and the Palestinian organization Hamas, which now controls the Gaza Strip.
+Iran may be seeking to develop a broad range of options in Iraq that includes pressuring U.S. and British forces to leave Iraq, or to bog down the United States militarily and thereby deter it from military or diplomatic action against Iran's nuclear program.
+In August 2007, Iranian President Mahmoud Ahmadinejad heightened U.S. concerns by saying that Iran would fill a "vacuum" that would be left by U.S. withdrawal from Iraq.
+U.S. officials have, over the past few years, provided specific information on Qods Force and Hezbollah aid to Iraqi

-Mahmoud Ahmadinejad heightened U.S. concerns about Iran's long term intentions by saying that Iran would fill a "vacuum" that would be left by a U.S. withdrawal from Iraq.
-Senior U.S. officials have, over the past few years, provided specific information on Qods Force and Hezbollah aid to Iraqi Shiite militias.
-No firm information exists on how many Iranian agents might be in Iraq, but one press report said there are 150 Qods and intelligence personnel in Iraq.1
+Shiite militias.
+No firm information exists on how many Iranian agents might be in Iraq, but one press report has said there are 150 Qods and intelligence personnel in Iraq.
+Qods Force officers often do not wear uniforms, and their main role is not combat, but rather identifying Iraqi trainees and organizing safe passage for weapons shipments into Iraq.

 - On February 11, 2007, U.S. military briefers in Baghdad provided what they said was specific evidence that Iran had supplied armor-piercing "explosively formed projectiles" (EFPs) to Shiite militias.
 EFPs have been responsible for over 200 U.S. combat deaths since 2003.
-In August 2007, Gen. Raymond Odierno, then number two U.S. commander in Iraq, said that Iran had supplied the Shiite militias with 122 millimeter mortars that are used to fire on the Green Zone in Baghdad. - On July 2, 2007, Brig.
-Gen. Kevin Begner was the first senior U.S. commander to say that Lebanese Hezbollah was assisting Iran in training and channeling weapons to Iraqi Shiite militias.
+In August 2007, Gen. Raymond Odierno, then the second in command and expected in September 2008 to be overall commander in Iraq, said that Iran had supplied the Shiite militias with 122 millimeter mortars that are used to fire on the Green Zone in Baghdad. - On July 2, 2007, Brig.
+Gen. Kevin Begner was the first senior U.S. commander to say that Lebanese Hezbollah was assisting the Qods Force in aiding Iraqi Shiite militias.
 He added that Iran gives about \$3 million per month to these Iraqi militias.
-He based the statement on the March 2007 capture in connection with a January 2007 attack that killed five U.S. forces in Karbala of former Sadr aide Qais Khazali and Lebanese Hezbollah operative Ali Musa Daqduq. - In his September 10 and 11, 2007 testimony to Congress and repeated in similar comments in his update testimony during April 8-9, 2008, General Petraeus, said that Iran is seeking to turn the Special Groups into a "Hezbollah-like force to serve [Iran's] interests and fight a proxy war against the Iraqi state and coalition forces...."
-On October 7, 2007, Gen. Petraeus told journalists that Iran's Ambassador to Iraq, Hassan Kazemi-Qomi, is a member of the Qods Force. - Amid increasingly strong statements by U.S. military leaders about Iran's "malign" influence in Iraq, including reports that Iran is increasingly using Lebanese Hizballah as an intermediary to train Iraqi militias, General Petraeus had said there would be a U.S. briefing on new information on Iranian aid to the JAM in May 2008.
-The briefing reportedly has been postponed to provide time for Iraqi negotiators to confront Iran with the information on its involvement.
-An Iraqi parliamentary group visited Iran in late April 2008 but to no obvious major result on this issue; an Iraqi commission reportedly is investigating Iran's aid to the JAM.
+He based the statement on the March 2007 capture in connection with a January 2007 attack that killed five U.S. forces in Karbala of former Sadr aide Qais Khazali and Lebanese Hezbollah operative Ali Musa Daqduq. - In his September 10 and 11, 2007, testimony to Congress and repeated in similar comments in testimony during April 8-9, 2008 General Petraeus said that the Qods Force is seeking to turn the "Special Groups" purportedly radical and possibly breakaway elements of the JAM into a "Hezbollah-like force to serve [Iran's] interests and fight a proxy war against the Iraqi state and coalition forces...."
+On October 7, 2007, Gen. Petraeus told journalists that Iran's Ambassador to Iraq, Hassan Kazemi-Qomi, is a member of the Qods Force.